sophilabs/sample-django-docker-swarm/README.rst

 1. Upload images
 ~~~~~~~~~~~~~~~~

-First thing to do is upload the built images to Docker cloud.
+First thing to do is to upload the built images to Docker cloud.

 .. code-block:: bash

+    docker login

+    docker-compose build

     ./upload-images.sh <account name>